MikaelEdebro/vue-airbnb-style-datepicker/README.md

 NB: Note that you need to wrap the datepicker in a `<div class="datepicker-trigger">`.
 This is used as the base for the positioning of the datepicker.
 Also note that the id of element that triggers the datepicker needs to be the same as prop `:trigger-element`.
 <br><br>
 This plugin does not dictate how you show the dates.
 This allows for more flexibility since you can use whatever trigger element you want.
-The value is being emitted from the component when a date is selected, and handled in the `@dateOneSelected` and `@dateTwoSelected` methods.
+The value is being emitted from the component when a date is selected, and handled in the `@date-one-selected` and `@date-two-selected` methods.
 Then you just assign the value to your data properties.
 And it is up to you to decide how you want to display the dates.<br>
 The `formatDates()` methods is just an example of how it can be solved.

-### Properties for `<AirbnbStyleDatepicker />`
+### Properties & events for `<AirbnbStyleDatepicker />`
 | Prop name  | Value |
 | ------------- | ------------- |
 | triggerElementId  | The id of the element that user clicks on (without #).<br>Type: String, Required  |